AkashSasikumar47/Intermediate-Level-Indicators/README.md

 ### Williams %R
 ![Williams %R](images/williams_r.png)
 Williams %R identifies overbought and oversold conditions based on the close relative to the high-low range.
-It helps traders anticipate potential reversals.

 **Use Case:**
 Williams %R confirms potential reversal points identified by other indicators.